SVG Tutorial

 TODO: viewbox example with preserve aspect ratio dropdown

-Note, as demonstrated in the interactive if the view port dimensions disagrees with the viewbox, the default strategy is to … This can be changed using the preserveAspectRatio
+Note, as demonstrated in the interactive if the viewport dimensions disagree with the view box, the default strategy is to … This can be changed using the preserveAspectRatio attribute

 Styling